mnemnion/marmalade/athena.md

 `@/marmion/athena/athena.grammar@`
 ```
-zeus-program = markdown code (markdown | code | magic) * ;
+zeus-program = (magic / code / markdown) *

 ```

-Which says a zeus program is markdown, followed by code, followed by markdown, code, or a magic word.
+Which says a zeus program is any amount of markdown, code, or a magic word, in any sequence.
+It will check for magic first, code second, and markdown last, which is because markdown is garbage from zeus's lofty view.

 We'll define code next: